bolt/bolt/app/extensions/Editable/readme.md

 Actually, I made this stuff just for fun to see how easy implement additional functions with an extension and I may say, Bolt is cool. :-)
-This extension tries to extend administation functionality of Bolt on Frontend with enabling in-place editing some content.
+This extension extends administation functionality of Bolt on Frontend with enabling in-place editing some content.

 Administrator or chief editor of the site may think there are some type of content on the site which may be editable in place where it is.
 This function could be useful if editor wants to see instantly how the edited content would looks like in its page